boris-turner/samlkeygen/README.md

 Authenticate via SAML and write out temporary security tokens to the credentials file

 optional arguments:
   -h, --help               show this help message and exit --url URL                URL to ADFS provider (default: '') --region REGION          AWS region to use (default: 'us-east-1') --batch                  Disable all interactive prompts (default: False) --all-accounts           Retrieve tokens for all accounts and roles (default:
                            False)
   --account ACCOUNT        Name or ID of AWS account for which to generate token
                            (default: -)
   --profile PROFILE        Name to give profile in credentials file (default
                            account:role) (default: -)
   --domain DOMAIN          Windows domain to authenticate to (default: '') --role ROLE              Name or ARN of role for which to generate token
                            (default: all for account) (default: -) --username USERNAME      Name of user to authenticate as (default: 'mjreed') --password PASSWORD      Password for user (default: -) --filename FILENAME      Name of AWS credentials file (default:
                            '/Users/mjreed/.aws/credentials')
-  --auto-update        Continue running and update token(s) every hour
+  --credentials-file FILE  Credentials file (defaults to ~/.samlkeygen-credentials) --auto-update            Continue running and update token(s) every hour
                            (default: False)
   --verbose                Display trace output (default: False)
 ```

 ```